Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Nine Streets, Shopping Street Christmas Lights, Amsterdam, Netherlands

 Nieuwendijk is the famous Amsterdam shopping street that extends north from Dam Square to Central Station.
-The city’s most atmospheric shops, however, are centrally located in an area dubbed The Nine Streets (or Negen Straatjes).
+The city’s most atmospheric shops, however, are centrally located in an area dubbed The Nine Streets (Negen Straatjes).

 Decorating your Amsterdam Accommodations

 If spending Xmas in Amsterdam, visitors shouldn’t forego decorating their accommodations!
-Whether staying in an Airbnb apartment, a hostel or even housesitting for the holidays, you can festively decorate your space.
+Whether staying in an Airbnb apartment, a hotel or even housesitting for the holidays, you can festively decorate your space!

 Wondering where to buy Christmas decorations in Amsterdam?
 We recommend heading to HEMA for a fun selection of modern (yet inexpensive) Christmas décor.
 Looking to buy a Christmas Tree in Amsterdam?
 Live Christmas trees are sold at Nieuwmarkt by the Waag and small trees are on sale at the Flower Market in Amsterdam at Xmas.